Daylight Saving Time Isn't Worth It, European Parliament Members Say - Slashdot

 "We think that there's no need to change the clocks," Ireland Member of European Parliament (MEP) Sean Kelly said to Deutsche Welle.
 "It came in during World War One, it was supposed to be for energy savings -- the indications are that there are very few energy savings, if any -- and there are an awful lot of disadvantages to both human beings and animals that make it outdated at this point."

-Parliament also voted to keep DST for now (Score:4, Interesting)
+Parliament also voted to keep DST for now (Score:5, Interesting)

 There were actually two resolutions on Daylight Saving Time.
 The other was about abolishing DST and was rejected: https://www.timeanddate.com/ne... [timeanddate.com]